maxsam4/prettier-plugin-solidity-refactor/README.md

 1) Add test cases.

 ### Contributions of any kind are welcome.
 NOTE: This tool is still under early testing.
 Please always manually verify all your contracts after using this tool.
-It might have unexpected side-effects.